16 Jan 25

 3) Possibility of Clashing Colors

-Choosing the wrong color for the browser’s UI elements can lead to clashes with the website’s overall color scheme.
-This is especially true for websites with complex or vibrant designs.
-Colors that don’t align with the website’s established branding or visual identity can look out of place, leaving a disjointed impression.
+The wrong UI color can also clash with the website’s color theme itself.
+In particular, those with complex or vibrant web designs.
+Colors that don’t align with the website’s established branding or visual identity can look out of place may leave a disjointed impression.

 Note: It’s important to carefully choose a tint that not only complements the website’s design but also works well in different lighting conditions and devices.